Red Bull RB10: Season summary

 The RB10 took its first win of the 2014 season when Ricciardo won the seventh race of the season, in Canada.
 The win was also Ricciardo's first in Formula One, while Vettel was also able to record his second podium finish of the season, finishing in third place.
-Red Bull were not able to repeat a great result at its home race in Austria, with Ricciardo finishing in eighth, and Vettel retiring for the third time, due to a lack of power, and later front wing damage.
+Red Bull were not able to repeat a great result at its home race in Austria, with Ricciardo finishing in eighth, and Vettel retiring for the third time, falling behind due to a power unit glitch, and later retiring due to front wing damage.
 Ricciardo and Vettel bounced back to place third and fifth, respectively in Britain.

 Ricciardo gave the RB10 its second and third wins at the Hungarian and the Belgian Grands Prix respectively.
-The team finished second in the Constructors' Championship, with Ricciardo finishing third in the Drivers' Championship, beating Vettel, who finished fifth.
+The team finished second in the Constructors' Championship, with Ricciardo finishing third in the Drivers' Championship, beating Vettel, who finished fifth, the defending champion unable to notch a single race victory or pole position.

 At the final race of the season in Abu Dhabi, the Red Bulls were excluded from qualifying for having a front wing which was over the wing flex limits.
 As a result, the Red Bull cars were sent to the back of the grid.
 The team was, however, able to claw back a decent result with Daniel Ricciardo finishing fourth and the departing Sebastian Vettel finishing in eighth place.

+Display

+As of September 2021, the RB10 driven by Daniel Ricciardo throughout the season was on display at The Motor Museum of Western Australia.